EPCCed/hpc-intro/_episodes/11-hpc-intro.md

   haven't used this option on their desktop, but in going from 2D to 3D simulations, simulation time has more than tripled and it might be useful to take advantage of that feature.

-In all these cases, what is needed is access to more computers than can be used at the same time.
+In all these cases, what is needed is access to more computer power.
+Since it is not feasible to significantly increase the power of a single computer, the solution is to use multiple computers at the same time.
+One of doing this is to build a *cluster*, where we network may dedicated computers together and treat it as a single resource.

 > # And what do you do?
 >